 Socks are critical to keeping feet warm and comfortable.
 Whether you’re skiing, snowshoeing, snowboarding, or sledding with the family, socks perform a critical role in your winter comfort.
 We’ve got you — and your feet — covered.

 We looked for socks that offer a good balance of breathability, cushion, stretch, and durability.
 Then we checked each brand’s sock performance through online reviews across multiple platforms.
 To choose the best of the best, we ranked each sock both on the quality and volume of positive reviews and feedback.

 Remember, socks are tricky.
 No one sock is going to fit and serve everyone’s needs, but the ones on our list are by far the most popular and most trusted.
-Scroll through our picks for the best snow socks of 2019-2020 or jump to a category below:
+Scroll through our picks for the best winter socks of 2020-2021 or jump to a category below:

 Fabric: 62% merino wool, 36% nylon, 2% elastane

 Why we like it: Smartwool built its PhD series for performance.
 And these socks have garnered multiple reviews from customers touting them as the “best ski socks ever.”
 The Ski Medium socks ($26) have body-mapped mesh zones for added breathability, a seamless toe for enhanced comfort, and men’s- and women’s-specific fits.

 What customers said: These socks are awesome for both comfort and warmth.
 Customers love them for skiing, and lots of customers commented on having multiple pairs.
 Other features reviewers liked about this sock were its durability even after washes, performance in the backcountry, and comfort in ski boots.